BryceCanyonCounty/bcc-banks/README.md

 ## Disclaimers and Credits

 -   This script might have some inspirations.
 Add them here if there are any.

 ## Dependency

-- What does your script rely on (vorp, menuapi, oxmysql, etc)
+-   Oxymysql
+-   Feather Core
+-   Feather Inventory